 We evaluated relationships between index scores and field-measured water quality variables and physical habitat variables (Table 8).
-Spearman rank correlation coefficients were generally lower for field-measured stressors than for landscape-scale disturbance gradients (Table 9, Figure 14, Figure 15).
+Spearman rank correlation coefficients were generally lower for field-measured stressors than for landscape-scale disturbance gradients (Table 9, Figure 15, Figure 16).
 The CSCI was most strongly correlated with % fast-water habitat (a measure of in-stream habitat diversity), specific conductivity, and water temperature (followed closely by TN).
 In contrast, the ASCIs were more strongly correlated with % sands and fines on the streambed, turbidity, and total nitrogen concentrations.
+Note although high levels of % sands and fines are typically associated with disturbance, hard bottom channels that undergo regular maintenance typically have very low levels of sands and fines.